yogiprsetya/phone-book-ql/README.md

 ## Exploration take away

-1. Next currently still working on support for Emotion
+1. NextJS currently still working on support for Emotion
+2. Join CSSinJS manually with tailwind is bad idea, use `twin.macro` instead